nguyenphuminh/rottenjs/README.md

 </div>

 ## What is RottenJS ?
-RottenJS is a light-weight Javascript library for DOM manipulation, HTML elements rendering and UI development.
-It is extremely fast and verbose, and having to only weighs 7kb, it is suitable for projects at all sizes.
-Also, if you are interested in experimental or open-source projects, RottenJS might be a great choice for you!
+RottenJS is a light-weight(8kb), all-in-one Javascript library.
+It can be used for DOM manipulation and web development.
+RottenJS also comes with HTML rendering, device/os detection and other utilities that might come in handy.
+The library is recommended for personal projects as its very light and scale well with medium-sized websites, but not recommended for big websites that are in production.
+RottenJS is a perfect fit for you if you want to create projects quick and easy, or if you just want to mess around with open-source libraries.

 ## Getting started
 ### Installation